See Position Description

 screening date.
 Applicants selected to interview will be contacted

 to schedule an interview appointment with the screening committee;

 however, applicants will be notified of their status, either way,

-interview.
-Regrettably, College of Marin is not able to offer
+following the screening.
+Regrettably, College of Marin is not able